 I got some money ’cause I just got paid

 To a single male working stiff with a few bucks in his pocket back in 1963, the first option was always to use the money to impress the chicks in the hope of eventually hitting the poontang jackpot.
-Plan B was to piss it away doing dumb shit with the guys.
-Sadly, our hero is an out-of-towner and despite repeated efforts all he can come up with his a blind date with a chick who resembles “a cat named Frankenstein.”
+Plan B was to piss it away by doing dumb shit with the guys.
+Sadly, our hero is an out-of-towner and despite repeated efforts, all he can come up with is a blind date with a chick who resembles “a cat named Frankenstein.”
 Hmm.
 While I’m uncomfortable with people making fun of other people’s looks (beauty is in the eye of the beholder, after all), I’ll accept his status as a product of a highly conformist society, take Sam’s lead and empathize with the feeling of being all alone in a strange town.
-That fucking sucks, and Sam’s acting performance here makes you want to (again) give the guy a hug.
+That sucks, and Sam’s acting performance here makes you want to (again) give the guy a hug.
 Sam Cooke truly had a gift for awakening the empathetic gene in others.

 “That’s Where It’s At” August 1963: If any song could be cited as evidence supporting the “King of Soul” moniker, it’s “That’s Where It’s At.”
 Sam had written the song a couple of years before for the Sims Twins and wasn’t entirely happy with the semi-sparkling mood of their version.
 The final recording you hear is the result of thirty-two takes, with Sam struggling to find the right vocal tone, rhythmic integration and horn support.
 Once Bobby Womack switched to higher notes on the scale with his tremolo guitar and Sam ordered the band to pick up the pace a bit, the song started to come together.
 Sam approaches the vocal with a combination of grit, gentle humor and heartfelt soul, beautifully integrated with subdued, almost funereal horns and Womack’s delicate guitar work.
 The result is far more Atlantic than Motown, more Otis Redding than Marvin Gaye, but the final version is a pure soul number that influenced the direction of the emerging genre.
 Withheld from release for more than a year, “That’s Where It’s At” barely cracked the top 100, but has endured as one of Sam’s greatest contributions to music.
-Absolutely love it.
+Love it!